 The European honey bee has caught a lot of media attention in recent years due to a steep decline in population.
-Brought over in the 1600s, honey bees have spread to nearly every corner of North America and play a significant role in the pollination of hundreds of commercial crops.
+Brought over in the 1600s, honey bees have spread to nearly every corner of North America.
 Due to pesticides, habitat loss, and disease, the population of honey bees has declined nearly 60% in the last 50 years.

-Distinct color patterns, smoother, thinner bodies, and a reputation for ill-temperament distinguish wasps from their more beloved counterparts, bees.
+Paper wasps, Mud Daubers and Yellowjackets are some of the wasps you may encounter around the home.
+Distinct color patterns, smoother, thinner bodies, and a reputation for ill-temperament distinguish wasps from their more beloved counterpart, bees.
 That bad reputation, though, is not entirely deserved.

 Bees and wasps are a critical component of a healthy ecosystem.
-They benefit the local gardener, the commercial farmer, and all of us who enjoy a cup of coffee, chocolate bars, and fruits and vegetables.
-If you enjoy the ‘fruits’ of their labor, then help them out by providing them native nectar plants, some shelter, and most importantly, reducing or eliminating the use of pesticides at home.
-These beneficial insects will show their gratitude in the form of fewer pests in your garden this spring.
+They benefit the local gardener, the commercial farmer, and all of us who enjoy a cup of coffee, chocolate bars, or fruits and vegetables.
+Unfortunately, their populations have seen a significant decline in the last few decades.
+If you enjoy the ‘fruits’ of their labor, help them out by providing native nectar plants, some shelter, and most importantly, eliminating the use of pesticides at home.
+These beneficial insects will show their gratitude in the form of fewer pests in your garden next spring.

 - Montgomery County Beekeepers Association – Local resource for beekeepers